coassemble/froala-audio/README.md

 The following libraries must be available for this plugin to function correctly:

 * Froala Editor >= 2.0.0 (developed under 2.7.5)
+* Froala Editor 3 is also supported.
+However, you must load your own jQuery, as it is no longer required by Froala itself (developed under jQuery 3.5.0)
 * Lodash >= 3.0.0, including Lodash 4 (developed under 3.10.1)

 ## Installing